python/peps/peps/pep-0777/appendix-pypi-download-analysis.rst

 from March 10, 2024 to September 10, 2024.

 .. image:: appendix-dl-by-installer.png
+  :class: invert-in-dark-mode
   :width: 600
   :alt: A pie chart breaking down PyPI downloads by installer

-As can be seen above, ``pip`` is the most popular installer in this time frame.
+As can be seen above, pip is the most popular installer in this time frame.
-For simplicity's sake, this analysis will focus on ``pip`` installations when considering how up-to-date installers are. ``pip`` has existed for a long time, so analyzing the version of ``pip`` used to download packages should provide an idea of how frequently users update their installers.
-Below is a chart breaking down installations in PyPI over the same six month period, now grouped by pip installer major version. ``pip`` uses calendar versioning, so an installation from ``pip`` 20.x means that the user has not updated their pip in four years.
+For simplicity's sake, this analysis will focus on pip installations when considering how up-to-date installers are. pip has existed for a long time, so analyzing the version of pip used to download packages should provide an idea of how frequently users update their installers.
+Below is a chart breaking down installations in PyPI over the same six month period, now grouped by pip installer major version. pip uses calendar versioning, so an installation from pip 20.x means that the user has not updated their pip in four years.

 .. image:: appendix-dl-by-pip-version.png
+  :class: invert-in-dark-mode
   :width: 600
   :alt: A pie chart breaking down PyPI downloads by pip major version

-Over two thirds of users currently run ``pip`` from this year or last.
+Over two thirds of users currently run pip from this year or last.
 However, about 7% are on a version that is at least four years old(!).
 This indicates that there is a long tail of users who do not regularly update their installers.

-Coming back to the initial question for PEP 777, it appears that caution should be taken when publishing wheels with major version 2 to PyPI, as they are likely to cause issues with a small but significant proportion of users who do not regularly update their ``pip``.
+Coming back to the initial question for PEP 777, it appears that caution should be taken when publishing wheels with major version 2 to PyPI, as they are likely to cause issues with a small but significant proportion of users who do not regularly update their pip.